vivid-planet/comet/docs/docs/comet-core-development/creating-customizable-admin-components.md

 All Comet Admin components should also support these features.

-For examples of how those features should be able to be used, see the [Customization and Styling](/docs/admin-components/customization-and-styling).
+Those features should be useable as described in [Customization and Styling](/docs/admin-components/customization-and-styling).

 ## Basics